Tampa Wire Fraud Lawyer | Mail Fraud Defense

 How steep are the punishments?

-Under state and federal statutes and codes, the penalties for wire fraud can be severe.
+Under state and federal statutes and codes, the penalties for wire fraud in and throughout Florida can be severe.
 Individuals may face steep fines and incarceration for up to 30 years for a single count of organized communications fraud or international wire fraud.

-There are many possible defenses for communications fraud charges.
-Your defense or mitigation strategy will vary based on your unique situation so hiring a qualified attorney is really the only way that you can truly know what the possibilities will be.
-That being said, there are a few ways that you may be able to defend yourself against allegations of this kind.
+There are many possible defenses for mail and wire fraud charges.
+Your defense or mitigation strategy will vary based on your unique situation, so retaining a qualified mail & wire fraud attorney in Fort Pierce is really the only way that you can truly know what the possibilities will be.
+That said, there are a few ways that you may be able to defend yourself against allegations of this kind.
 If you have been accused of a scheme to defraud, you may be able to ask for proof that you intended to defraud anyone.
 If you did not have the intent to defraud, you may avoid certain charges.
 You may also be able to claim that instead of committing an organized scheme, you simply committed multiple thefts.
-Multiple small thefts have smaller penalties than organized fraud schemes.
+Multiple small thefts carry smaller penalties than organized federal fraud schemes.
 You may also be able to take a plea bargain or prove your innocence using substantial and verifiable evidence.
-Your lawyer will be the only one who will be fully capable of helping you construct a viable defense or mitigation strategy.
+Your Tampa wire fraud lawyer (or mail fraud attorney in Tampa) will help you construct a viable defense or mitigation strategy.

 Let us start fighting for you today

-If you have been accused of a serious communications crime in Hillsborough County or elsewhere in Florida, time is of the essence.
-Joffe Law, P.A., has experienced Tampa mail and wire fraud lawyers that have the skills and expertise needed to help you protect your rights and defend your freedoms.
+If you have been accused of a serious communications crime in Tampa, Hillsborough County or elsewhere in Florida, time is of the essence.
+Joffe Law, P.A., has the skills and expertise needed to help you protect your rights and defend your freedom.